ezsystems/commerce-documentation/docs/guide/configuration/configuration.md

 #### Shipping costs

-If you want to set up special rules for shipping costs you can achieve this in the Back Office.
+You can set up special rules for shipping costs in the Back Office.
 Navigate to eCommerce -> Price and stock management and click **Shipping cost management**.

 ![](../img/base_configuration.png)